 For example, if a company has received a shipment from a supplier and has yet to receive a bill, they will record an accrued liability.
-However, if they were to receive the bill before the shipment arrived, they would record an accounts payable.
+However, if they were to receive the shipment and the bill before the end of the period, they would record an accounts payable.

 The journal entry is typically a credit to accrued liabilities and a debit to the corresponding expense account.
 Once the payment is made, accrued liabilities are debited, and cash is credited.
-At this point, the accrued liability account will be completely removed from the books.
+At such a point, the accrued liability account will be completely removed from the books.

 Accrued Liabilities – Examples